OpenShiftDemos/containerizing-apps-2021/workshop/content/exercise1.md

 * Inspect a container
 * Build image registry

-Perform the following commands as `lab-user` unless instructed otherwise.

 ## podman and docker

 Both podman and docker share configuration files so if you are using docker in